8th Airlift Squadron

-The 8th Airlift Squadron is part of the 62d Airlift Wing at McChord Air Force Base, Washington.
+The 8th Airlift Squadron is part of the 62d Airlift Wing at Joint Base Lewis-McChord, (McChord Air Force Base), Washington.
 It operates Boeing C-17 Globemaster III aircraft supporting the United States Air Force global reach mission worldwide.

 Mission

 Train and equip Boeing C-17 Globemaster III aircrews for global airland and airdrop operations.

 History

 Initial organization

 The squadron's origins date to 1 October 1933 when it was constituted as the 8th Transport Squadron and assigned to the 2d Transport Group in the Fifth Corps Area in inactive status.
 The unit became a Regular Army Inactive unit when reserve personnel were assigned to it in June 1938 at Patterson Field, Ohio.
 On 1 February 1940, these reserve personnel were withdrawn and the squadron was activated at Brooks Field, Texas, and assigned to the 10th Transport Group.
 Once organized it moved to nearby Duncan Field where it became a transport squadron for supplies and equipment managed by the San Antonio Air Depot.
 It moved on 29 June 1941 to Hill Field, Utah where it performed the same mission for the Ogden Air Depot.